Accessible Event Watcher

 - Related topics

 When you launch AccEvent, the main window is displayed.
-The main AccEvent window displays the UI Automation or Microsoft Active Accessibility events raised by applications that are running on the desktop.
+The main AccEvent window displays the UI Automation or Microsoft Active Accessibility events raised by applications that are running.
 The main window has the following major parts:

 - Title bar.
 Displays the current operating mode and state.